Southeastern Conference: Baseball

 SEC teams have also become leaders in total and average attendance over the years.
-In 2010 five of the top six drawing programs hailed from the SEC.
-Six more teams placed in the top 35 nationally.
+In 2022, the top seven programs in average home attendance and the top eight programs in total home attendance were all SEC members, with the exception of future SEC member Texas.
+The only SEC members to place outside the top 30 in both measures of attendance were Kentucky and Missouri, with the latter being the only one outside the top 50.

 The NCAA automatic berth is given to the winner of the SEC Baseball Tournament, which was first started in 1977.
-It is a double-elimination tournament and seeding is based on regular season records.
-Since 1998, the tournament has been held at Hoover Metropolitan Stadium in Hoover, Alabama and contested under the format used at the MCWS from 1988 through 2002, with two four-team brackets leading to a single championship game.
+The 2025 tournament, the first after the addition of Oklahoma and Texas, was the first to include all conference members, and also the first to use a single-elimination format throughout.
+Previously, at least some rounds used a double-elimination format.
+Regardless of the format, seeding is based on regular-season records.
+Since 1998, the tournament has been held at Hoover Metropolitan Stadium in Hoover, Alabama.
 The winner receives the conference's automatic bid to the NCAA Division I baseball tournament.

 SEC presidents and athletic directors voted to expand the SEC Tournament to ten teams starting in 2012.
 The division winners received a bye on the first day of competition, and the tournament became single-elimination after the field is pared to four teams.

 With the addition of Missouri and Texas A&M for the 2013 baseball season, the tournament was expanded to 12 teams.
 The top four seeds receive a bye on the first day, with seeds 5–12 playing single elimination.
 The tournament is double-elimination for the next three days, then reverts to single elimination when four teams are remaining.

-The arrival of Oklahoma and Texas in 2024–25 will result in further changes to the conference schedule.
-The SEC schedule will remain at 30 games, but the divisional alignment will be scrapped.
-Each team will play 10 three-game series—two against permanent opponents, and eight against rotating opponents.
-The future format for the baseball tournament has yet to be determined.
+Because of the arrival of Oklahoma and Texas for the 2025 baseball season, the tournament was expanded to a 16-team, single elimination tournament.
+The top 4 seeds earn a double-bye to the quarterfinals, and seeds 5–8 earn a bye to the second round.

 In addition to the winner of the SEC Baseball Tournament, the Southeastern Conference usually gets several at-large bids to the NCAA tournament.
 Many teams have qualified for the NCAA tournament despite failing to win a game in the SEC Tournament.
-One of those, Mississippi State, went 0–2 in the 2007 SEC Tournament, but reached the MCWS in 2007.
+Three of these reached the MCWS despite going 0–2 in the SEC Tournament — Mississippi State in 2007 and 2021, and Texas A&M in 2024, with Texas A&M reaching the MCWS championship series and Mississippi State outright winning the 2021 MCWS.